Understanding Swollen/Enlarged Lymph Nodes in the Neck

 The primary symptom of cervical lymphadenopathy is the noticeable swelling (larger than 1cm) of the lymph nodes in the neck.
 Other symptoms may accompany the swelling, depending on the underlying cause:

-- Tenderness and Pain: Enlarged lymph nodes under the jaw, on the side, or at the back of the neck may feel tender or painful to the touch.
+- Tenderness and Pain: Swollen lymph nodes under the jaw, on the side, or at the back of the neck may feel tender or painful to the touch.

 - Symptoms of Infection: Fever, sore throat, runny nose, or other signs of infection may be present if the lymphadenopathy is due to an infectious cause.